-Short-term Bonus The Committee uses annual performance-based cash bonuses to compensate the executive officers as well as other officers.
-The Committee establishes performance targets for executive officers, using financial, operational and individual goals linking compensation to Company overall performance.
+Cash Bonus The Committee uses annual performance-based cash bonuses to compensate the executive officers.
+The Committee establishes performance targets for executive officers, using financial, operational and individual goals linking compensation to overall Company performance.
 The executive officers' goals are determined by each officer and submitted to the CEO for his review, except with respect to his goals which are evaluated and approved by the Lead Director.